michaelh17/michaelh17/README.md

 **Talking about Me :**

 - 👨🏽‍💻 I’m currently studying at college in Indonesia
-- 🌱 I’m currently using C++ Programming language to study how to make a program (will learn new more programming language!)
+- 🌱 I’m currently using C++ Programming language to learn how to make a program (will learn new more programming language!)
 - 📫 You can reach me at : michaelxu17@gmail.com || [YouTube Channel](http://www.youtube.com/michaelxu/)

 **Programming Languages and Few Tools That I Use:**